-We found this place, as so many stories go, by a fortunate chance.
-I had been browsing TripAdvisor reviews of Parisian restaurants, not really knowing what I was looking for, other than something on the way to the Moulin Rouge from our hotel near the Eiffel Tower.
+We found this place, as so many stories go, by sheer dumb luck.
+I’d been browsing TripAdvisor reviews of Parisian restaurants, not really knowing what I was looking for, other than something on the way to the Moulin Rouge from our hotel near the Eiffel Tower.
 I got bored after 10 minutes, tossed my phone aside, and got on with picking out some warm clothes for the night ahead.
 About 2 hours from show time, we left our hotel and started walking in the general direction; the idea was to find somewhere for dinner on the way to the show.
-When we saw this place, I actually recognised the name from a favourable online review, so we decided that’d be good enough for us!
+When we saw this place, I actually recognised the name from a favourable online review, so we decided that’d be good enough.

 What we found was a gorgeous little bistro, with the friendliest staff we’d encountered in Paris.
-We also found an amazing and surprisingly well priced dinner menu – from memory, it was around 30 euro for an entrée, main course and dessert each.
-I tried not to annoy husband by shoving my camera in his food, but my three courses looked like this:
+We also found an amazing and surprisingly well priced dinner menu – from memory, it was around 30 euro per person for an entrée, main course and dessert.
+My three courses looked like this:

 Entrée: salmon, apple and fennel salad